DJLixo00/wom-fan-tools/README.md

 # Updates

+## 7/8/2022
+- Adjusted the `strMul` property of daggers for to better model the results obtained from gameplay.
+- Adjusted sunken armor stats to reflect the stats found in the game.

 ## 6/28/2022
 - Slightly modified CSS to make the layout look more functional for people with a wider screen.
     - Some elements' font-size is changed from px to vh.